-The nurse is suctioning a patient's endotracheal tube and observes sinus bradycardia on the patient's electrocardiogram (EKG) monitor.
+The nurse is suctioning a patient's endotracheal tube and observes sinus bradycardia on the patient's EKG monitor.
 What should the nurse do next?

-•The patient's heart rhythm changed to sinus bradycardia because of the Valsalva response from prolonged suctioning.
-The nurse should stop suctioning, administer oxygen if needed, and wait to continue suctioning until the patient's heart rate has stabilized.
+•The patient's heart rhythm changed to sinus bradycardia because of the valsalva response from prolonged suctioning.
+The nurse should stop suctioning, administer oxygen if needed, and wait to continue suctioning until the patient's heart rate has stablized.

 •Atropine is for symptomatic bradycardia only.